Juanacatlán: Natural resources

 The region benefits from a natural wealth including a 933 ha forest with species such as oak, oak, ash and Tabachines, mainly.

 Its main mineral resources are sandbars.
 Among the species of fauna are mountain lions, rabbits, squirrels, skunks, foxes, snakes, coyotes and armadillos.
 The soils belong to the dominant type "Vertisol pélico" and "Regosol eútrico" and the associated soil type "Feozem háplico".

 In the forested region are species such as oak, giant oak, Tabachines and ash.
 There are also minor species such as: guamúchil, bell, captain, tepamé, mesquite, nopal, huizache, and a variety of fruit trees.

+Localities

 Economy

 The region's key local crops are maize and sorghum.
 It breeds cattle, producing meat and milk, and breeds pigs, sheep, goats, horses, poultry meat and postura and colmenas.
 The main branch of industry is manufacturing.

 Fishing in the Rio Santiago produces species such as catfish, lobina, carp and frog on a small scale for local consumption.

 The Juanacatlán Lagoon offers a landscape worthy of admiration, for the transparency of its water and vegetation, with a surrounding forest of conifers.

 The municipal seat provides financial, professional, technical, communal, social, personal and maintenance services.